ksator/junos-orchestration-with-vagrant/README.md

 ### How to use this repository:

 - Deal with the requirements:
-    - Install vagrant
+    - install vagrant
-    - Install virtual box
+    - install virtual box
-    - Install vagrant plugin for junos (https://github.com/JNPRAutomate/vagrant-junos)
+    - install vagrant plugin for junos (https://github.com/JNPRAutomate/vagrant-junos)
-    - Some of these examples requires Ansible to provision automatically the Vagrant boxes.
+    - some of these examples require Ansible to automatically provision the Vagrant boxes.

 - Clone the repository: